• Skip to primary navigation

 Instructions

-• Line a cookie sheet with parchment paper.
+• Line a large cookie sheet with parchment paper.
+Preheat the oven to 400F.

-• Place the dough on a lightly floured surface or a non-stick rolling mat.
+• Place the chilled dough on a lightly floured surface or a non-stick rolling mat.
 Roll from the center outward, rotating the dough 180 degrees, with your hands, every so often.
 This helps keep its round shape and prevents sticking.
 Add a little more flour if needed to prevent sticking.

-• Roll the dough to about 1/8" thick and about 12" round.
+• Roll the dough to about ⅛" thick and about 12" round.
 Transfer the dough onto the parchment lined cookie sheet.

 • Chill for 20 minutes.